av-dias/BlockChain-MarketPlace-Tutorial/README.md

 ## About The Project: BlockChain Marketplace

 BlockChain marketplace was developed in order to better understand blockchain principles.
+This marketplace app was developed while doing a tutorial.

 <!-- GETTING STARTED -->